 Scenario 4.1:

-DigitalCertificateBindingNotice is sent from a market infrastructure to a participant after receiving a RequestToDownloadDigitalCertificate message to inform the participant about any change of digital certificate.
+DigitalCertificateBindingNotice is sent from a payment market infrastructure to a participant after receiving a RequestToDownloadDigitalCertificate message to inform the participant about any change of digital certificate.

 Scenario 4.2:

-DigitalCertificateBindingNotice is sent from a participant to a market infrastructure about any change of the digital certificate such as replacing a participant’s original digital certificate with a new one, deleting old certificate etc. After receiving the message, the market infrastructure replies a ReceiptMessage to the participant and broadcast this message to all participants in the system.
-All participants reply a ReceiptMessage to the market infrastructure after receiving the DigitalCertificateBindingNotice message.
+DigitalCertificateBindingNotice is sent from a participant to a payment market infrastructure about any change of the digital certificate such as replacing a participant’s original digital certificate with a new one, deleting old certificate etc. After receiving the message, the payment market infrastructure replies a ReceiptMessage to the participant and broadcast this message to all participants in the system.
+All participants reply a ReceiptMessage to the payment market infrastructure after receiving the DigitalCertificateBindingNotice message.

-The following diagram depicts the Encrypted Information and Digital Certificate Notification messages flows:
+The following diagram depicts the Signed Information and Digital Certificate Notification messages flows:

 Scenario 1& Scenario 2